 Read about this month’s International Studies Alumni Spotlight.
 Alumni were asked to share how their International Studies major or minor has influenced their path after graduating from the University of Michigan.

-Hometown: Lake Orion, MI
+Hometown: Beverly Hills, MI